esdc-iitb/DX-Notes/software-requests/gitlab-runner.md

 - integrate effectively with the source control environment being used by the development team;
 - deploy compiled solutions to multiple environments (SADE, SSC and Cloud) and report on the version and status of that deployment;
 - integrate the pipeline definition into the source code versioning;
+- handel running a pipeline on multiple branches created on the fly.

 ### Historical Background / Current Situation